JPVenson/morestachio/README.md

 **Template partials** ARE a great feature for large scale template development.

 You can create a Partial with the `{{#declare NAME}}Partial{{/declare}}` syntax.
 You can navigate up inside this partials.
 Partials can also be nested but are currently restricted to a maximum recursion of 255 depth.
 The programmer has the choice to define a behavior that ether throws an Exception or does nothing and ignores any deeper recusions.

 A Partial must be declared before its usage with `{{#import 'NAME'}}` but you can use a partial to create hirarical templates.

+You can even inject your predefined Partials into all of your Templates by utilizing the `ParserOptions.PartialsStore`.

 ###### Infos about new features